- Food and Cooking»

-Homemade vegetarian pickles such as spiced mustard piccalilli, chutneys and jams are a great way to use up glutes of summer produce such as fruit and vegetables, they can save you money too, never a bad thing these days.
+Homemade vegetarian pickles such as spiced mustard piccalilli, chutney and jam are a great way to use up an excess of summer produce such as fruit and vegetables, they can save you money too, never a bad thing these days.
 They are wonderful at Christmas time.

-Pickles and chutneys make a wonderful accompaniment for cheeses, serve with some thick slices of good bread for a light lunch or supper dish.
+Pickles and chutneys make a wonderful accompaniment for cheese, serve with some thick slices of good bread for a light lunch or supper dish.

 For the meat eaters piccalilli goes very well with cold meats and pies.
 Piccalilli is sometimes also called chow chow in America.